 - Spanish with Classics or English or History or Linguistics or Philosophy

-For college tutorials, students are normally asked to write one essay or commentary per week for each of their subjects.
-The purpose of the essays is to explore students’ comprehension of literary and/or cultural texts, which they read in the original language.
-The College also arranges regular language classes with native speakers in French and Spanish to supplement Faculty teaching and help students to improve their fluency and written accuracy.
-Weekly small-group translation classes in College enable students to appreciate the nuances of language and to refine their command of their chosen languages and English.
-Our tutors often arrange practice exams at the start of most terms, so that students can consolidate their learning and prepare for their university examinations.
+For college tutorials, you are normally required to write one or more essays on each of the assigned texts; this writing exercise and subsequent discussion lets us explore your comprehension of the texts, read in the original language.
+We also arrange regular language classes with native speakers in French and Spanish to supplement Faculty teaching and to help students improve their fluency and written accuracy.
+Small-group translation classes introduce you to linguistic and cultural nuances and make you a skilled user both of your chosen languages and of various registers of English.
+We often arrange practice exams at the start of most terms, so that you can consolidate the previous term’s learning and practice for your university examinations.

 The Taylor Institution, which houses the Medieval & Modern Languages library and is the central venue for Faculty lectures, is just a short walk from Trinity College.
 The Bodleian Library (Oxford University’s main library) is also just a few minutes away.
-Students are encouraged to use the resources available in the Language Centre for continuing to improve their language skills.
+We also encourage you to use the resources available in the Language Centre for improving your language skills.